-The three Prep classes at Flinders are each guided by a teacher and teacher-aide.
-Prep teacher Alison says, “We want parents to feel completely confident in our ability to handle their child’s big feelings.
+The four Prep classes at Flinders are each guided by a teacher and teacher-aide.
+Prep teacher and Year Level Co-ordinator, Mr Andrew Garrett says, “We want parents to feel completely confident in our ability to handle their child’s big feelings.

 “It’s our job as teachers to make our new Preppies feel comfortable, to show them how to make new friends and to create a sense of family and unity from day one.

 “Prep is so much fun; parents can trust that we will support their child to manage all of their emotions, from exhilaration to excitement, and even a little nervousness.
 By morning tea on the first day, it is smiles galore and we love to see each of our students embracing the adventure of learning.”

 At Flinders, we welcome students into the Prep year through a friendly, consistent and helpful transition program, including Prep interviews, a Parent Orientation Session, Orientation Play Mornings and opportunities to get to know their Prep teacher.

 These events help Prep students develop familiarity with the environment, build connections with staff and other students, and experience a taste of school life before their first day of Prep.

 These events also help our teachers to gain insight into your child’s character, personality, experience, abilities and dispositions towards learning to help them enjoy a smooth start to Prep.